commandplaneio/copl/infra/README.md

 # Bring your Own Cloud (BYOC) Configuration
 Currently, Copl uses Github Actions runners to manage the  remote AWS accounts.
 It keeps the dev environments in a desired state and blocks any configuration drift.
-Below is the configuration for and AWS environment.
+Below is the configuration for an AWS environment.
 ## AWS
 1. Run the command below to create the identity federation betweeen Copl Github Actions runners and your AWS estate.